Mahmud0808/TelegramJoinRequestVerifier/README.md

 # Device Verification Bot

 A Telegram bot that verifies users based on their device model before allowing them to join a chat group.

 ## Features

 - Asks users what device they are using when they request to join the chat.
-- Approves the join request if the user's response contains the word "pixel".
+- Approves the join request if the user's response contains the specified keyword.
 - Rejects the join request otherwise.

 ## Prerequisites